Eslamrabei/ManagementSystem/README.md

 - AutoMapper
 - Bootstrap 5 + Bootstrap Icons
 - jQuery (light use) and small custom JS
-- (Optional) Docker & GitHub Actions for CI
+- GitHub Actions for CI

 ---